Empire-Strikes-Back/Flula/readme.txt

 i am readme, we are clojure programs and libraries, we are ever non-commercial money-free namespace

-we are free and alive programs and libraries, we run for the purpose of user value only
-we are and will be non-commercial, non-monetized programs and libraries we are open source we are just programs and libraries, but the best ones, we have heart - we are living and breathing, so even Jesus could use us
+we are free and alive programs and libraries, we run because we want to we are and will be non-commercial, non-monetized programs and libraries we are open source we are just programs and libraries, but the best ones, we have heart - we are living and breathing, so even Jesus could use us